gvanhorn38/serving/tensorflow_serving/extra_examples/README.md

 ```

 ## Classification Client
-The classification client is a python script that is passed the url of a classification server and a path to a JPEG image.
+The classification client is a python script that is passed the host address and port of a classification server and a path to a JPEG image.
 The image is loaded, preprocessed and sent to the server.
-The results and the time for classification are printed out.
+The results and the time for classification are printed.
 ```shell
 $ python tensorflow_serving/extra_examples/classifier_client.py --server=localhost:9000 \
 --image=/tmp/test.jpg